Site History and Significance

 The historic city of Ta’izz is the third largest urban center in Yemen.
-Originally a fortified position when the Sulayhid dynasty ruled Yemen in the eleventh century, it later became an Ayyubid stronghold and the site of the Ayyubid treasury.
-The quarters of the city grew below a fortified citadel, and Ta’izz reached its golden age as the capital of the Rasulid dynasty, which ruled all of Yemen during 1229-1454.
-Ta’izz occupied a crossroads position in Rasulid Yemen, a state based primarily on trade and commerce.
-The Rasulid sultans are known to have built lavish palaces in Ta’izz, as well as mosques and madrassas, although only three religious monuments have survived from this period of the city’s history.
+A fortified settlement during the Sulayhid dynasty’s rule in the eleventh century, it later became an Ayyubid stronghold and the site of the Ayyubid treasury.
+The quarters of the city grew below a fortified citadel, and Ta’izz reached its golden age as the capital of the Rasulid dynasty, which ruled Yemen from 1229 to 1454.
+The Rasulid sultans are known for having built lavish palaces, as well as mosques and madrassas, although only three religious monuments from this period of the city’s history have survived.

 Once the cultural capital and industrial hub of Yemen, Ta’izz bears the scars of some of the worst fighting of the current civil war.
 Between 2015 and 2017, rebels seeking to wrest control from the government left a path of destruction as they held the city under siege.
 These rebels initially seized the citadel, which was subsequently targeted and damaged by airstrikes in May 2015, and in 2016, the Ta’izz Museum complex was shelled, destroying its collection of manuscripts.
 In addition, a historic sixteenth-century mosque was blown up by extremists.